 They have also been used as animal feeds, a form of biofuel, as fishing bait, and in anti-aging beauty products.

-Tiger Nut Nutrition and Benefits
+Tiger Nut Nutrition

 An ounce or 30 grams of tiger nuts provides approximately;